What You’ll Learn 🖥️

 Trigger settings

-DewesoftX scope widget knows four types of trigger operations:
+The DewesoftX scope widget supports four types of trigger operations:

 Free run